Household Hazardous Waste & Electronics Collection – Clean Sweep

 - ▪ $2.00 lb.
 All other batteries

-The Hazardous Waste Collection will NOT accept:
+The Household Hazardous Waste (HHW) Collection will NOT accept:

 - Latex paint